(Amazon UK link) |

 This is a novel featuring Hercule Poirot, after his theoretical retirement.
 But rather than being called in to a tricky case, he’s there at the beginning.
 He and his friend Hastings, who is the first person narrator of the book, are on holiday at a place called St Loo.
 Apparently it was based on Torquay, but as I’ve never been there I don’t know how realistic it might have been.

-Nick is having lunch with some friends, but Poirot manages to speak to her alone, and learns that she’s had three rather worrying incidents in the past week or so.
+Nick is having lunch with some friends, but Poirot manages to speak to her alone.
+He learns that she’s had three rather worrying incidents in the past week or so.
 A heavy picture fell onto her bed, a boulder nearly hit her when it was dislodged, and there was a problem with her car, which could have been fatal.
 She doesn’t seem too worried, putting everything down to coincidence.
 She insists that she has no enemies, but Poirot tries to persuade her that her life may be in danger.

 The book is more character-based than some of Christie’s crime novels.
 It seems clear that whoever has been attempting to kill Nick must be someone close to her, and Poirot eventually makes a list.
 Her housekeeper and gardener are there, as well as an Australian couple who are renting part of Nick’s property.
 There’s her rather flaky friend Frederica, who seems vague and temperamental, an art dealer who is in love with Frederica, and a jaunty sailor who’s rather keen on Nick.